Christian Pastoral Support Workers

 - Social Skills groups

-A few facts about Christian Pastoral Support Workers in SA
+Facts about Christian Pastoral Support Workers in SA

 In a government school, the CPSW Program is primarily a service of pastoral care for students and their families, who want this support.

-Their role requires them to respect both the secular character of the Government School and the variety of the thoughts and beliefs within the school community.
+Their role requires them to respect both the secular character of the Government School and the variety of thoughts and beliefs within the school community.

-The CPSW is jointly accountable to DECD through the School Principal, Schools Ministry Group and the Victor Harbor Inter-Church Council.
+The CPSW is jointly accountable to DECD through the School Principal, the Schools Ministry Group and the Victor Harbor Inter-Church Council.